AITHA-VEERA-NAGA-RIYESH/Quality-Education-GDSC-Challenge-2024/README.md

 # Quality-Education-GDSC-Challenge-2024

-#Website Blocker and Pomodoro Timer
+#Distraction Blocker and Pomodoro Timer

 This GitHub repository contains a simple yet effective tool designed to enhance productivity by minimizing distractions and fostering focused work sessions.
 The repository consists of two main components: a website blocker and a Pomodoro timer.